soi-amwg/soi-amwg.github.io/README.md

 * Open-source database of studies with associated metrics
 * A clear specification of user needs
 * A modular framework for automated monitoring methods
-* A golabl API to facilitate data interoperability
+* A global API to facilitate data interoperability

 ## Recruitment and leadership